In a humorous address to a graduating high school class, the writer Bill Bryson said:

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.

-(*) The first of the three works quoted are from: (1) the chapter “An Address” of I’m a Stranger Here Myself, by Bill Bryson; (2) the poem “What To Remember When Waking,” from the book The House of Belonging, by David Whyte; (3) chapter 3 of The Idea of the Holy, by Rudolph Otto.
+Note: The first of the three works quoted are from: (1) the chapter “An Address” in I’m a Stranger Here Myself, by Bill Bryson; (2) the poem “What To Remember When Waking,” from the book The House of Belonging, by David Whyte; (3) chapter 3 of The Idea of the Holy, by Rudolph Otto.